ADHD Resources & Support Directory

 ADHD Coaches

-Trained professionals who help develop practical systems for time management, organization, and goal achievement.
-Coaches complement medical treatment but don't diagnose or prescribe.
+Trained professionals who help build practical systems for time management, organization, and goal achievement.

 Find via: ADHD Coaches Organization directory (adhdcoaches.org)